 Mayor Bottoms is currently dealing with the coronavirus in her city of Atlanta.
 She has been brought into the spotlight by her opposition to Governor Kemp’s decision to start reopening the state, claiming it to be too soon to make such a call.
-Being a Mayor, as opposed to a governor, allows her to have hands-on experience dealing with coronavirus, while also skirting most blame should the situation get worse in her state.
-Bottoms is quite popular with the black community, which saved Biden’s campaign, including the U.S. Representative Jim Clyburn, who showed to be one of the few politicians to still have valuable sway in elections during the South Carolina primary.
+Being a mayor, as opposed to a governor, allows her to have hands-on experience dealing with coronavirus, while also skirting most blame should the situation get worse in her state.
+Bottoms is quite popular with the Black community, which saved Biden’s campaign, and Representative Jim Clyburn, who proved to be one of the few politicians to still have valuable sway in elections during the South Carolina primary.
 Her early endorsement of Biden shows her loyalty and belief in the former Vice President.
 With Georgia and nearby swing state North Carolina showing signs of becoming bluer, Bottoms would be an excellent choice to make a big play for those voters.
-Her biggest issue comes with experience, as she has never been a member of congress or governor, as most VP selections are.
-In a pandemic, with Biden being the oldest president to enter a first term, voters may worry about her possibly having to lead the country.
-She has also yet to be vetted on a national stage, while also having another Georgian with a higher profile to compete with.
-This would be a gamble for Biden, but if it works the payoff will be incredible.
+Her biggest issue comes with experience.
+In a pandemic, with Biden potentially being the oldest president to enter a first term, voters may worry about her possibly having to lead the country.
+She has also yet to be vetted on a national stage and would be a gamble for Biden, but if it works the payoff will be incredible.

 8. Val Demings

 Representative Demings from Florida was elected the same year Trump won the state.
 Since then, she has been a prominent member of the party, serving as an impeachment manager in the Senate trial of the president this year.
-Before entering congress, Demings was the chief of the Orlando Police Department, being the first woman to do so.
+Before entering congress, Demings was the chief of the Orlando Police Department, being the first woman serve in this role.
 Florida, which will need African American turnout in order to win the state, has voted for the national winner since 1960.
-The state carries so many delegates that if Clinton had won the state in 2016, it would have been all she needed to do to become president.
+The state carries so many delegates that if Clinton had won the state in 2016, it would have been almost everything she needed to become president.
 With Governor DeSantis’ slow reaction time to the virus, as well as the state’s cruise and theme park businesses devastated, this is prime time to make a move towards the state.
-Like Senator Harris, her record as being as part of law enforcement comes as a mixed bag, nor is she very progressive.
+Like Senator Harris, her record as being part of law enforcement comes as a mixed bag, nor is she very progressive.
 But since she is less prominent than Harris, the distaste from progressives could be less potent.
 All she needs to do is carry her home state and she will have contributed greatly to the campaign.

 7. Veronica Escobar